North Carolina Sullivan Acts: History

-The 1920s brought prosperity to many regions until the beginning of the Great Depression, which bankrupted many regions.
+The 1920s brought prosperity to many areas until the beginning of the Great Depression, which bankrupted them.
 For the City of Asheville and Buncombe County, North Carolina, the Great Depression caused major economic damage that boiled over into other areas:

 At the end of the 1920s, around 100,000 people lived in Buncombe County which represented an almost five fold increase over twenty years.
-Many areas were developed during this time including a large part of downtown Asheville.
-And by the end of this period, almost every aspect of community lay in financial ruin including local governments.
+Many areas were developed during this time, including a large part of downtown Asheville.
+By the end of this period, almost every aspect of the community lay in financial ruin, including local governments.
 It took county and city governments over forty years to pay off the indebtedness incurred during the boom period.
 One of the components of local government that defaulted on their debt was our local water districts.
 These districts were established to provide public water service to many areas of our community.
 County government agreed to assume the debts of these water districts.
 Because the county was liable for the debt, the North Carolina General Assembly passed the Sullivan Act.
 This local bill forced Asheville to provide water service to these districts at the same rates that they charged city residents.

-The most obvious implication of the legislation comes from the city's inability to incentivize annexation as many other cities do.
+A primary implication of the legislation is the city's inability to incentivize annexation as many other cities do.
 However, the overall economics of Sullivan Act I meant a large percentage of water revenues were for debt obligations and general fund dollars were spent on expansion and maintenance.
-While the city fought against the law for years, Asheville contested in the Sullivan act in the 1950s and the North Carolina Supreme Court upheld the law.
-Later on, the city launched a failed effort for the legislature to overturn the registration.
+While the city fought against the law for years, it contested the Sullivan Act in the 1950s, and the North Carolina Supreme Court upheld the law.
+Later on, the city launched a failed effort for the legislature to overturn the legislation.